renzsans/renzsans.github.io/_posts/2024-06-16-leaflet-geojson.md

 tags: [Visualization, Map, Software]
 ---

-# Leaflet with Javascript

-The way mapping software enables and transforms our ability to navigate and engage with the world around us has always captivated me.
+Mapping software have long fascinated me by how it enables and transforms our ability to navigate and engage with the world around us.
 Maps are incredibly helpful in a variety of ways, including information collection, navigating, and discovery.
 In our increasingly linked world, mapping software has emerged as a vital tool for personal safety, business operations, exploration, and navigation.

-**Leaflet** is a fantastic open-source JavaScript library for building interactive maps that are lightweight.Its many features, ease of use, and portability make it immensely popular.
-[Learn more about it here](https://leafletjs.com/index.html).
+**Leaflet** is a fantastic [open-source JavaScript library](https://leafletjs.com/index.html) for building interactive maps that are lightweight.
+Its many features, ease of use, and portability make it immensely popular.

 One open standard format for expressing geographic data is [GeoJSON](https://geojson.org/).
 It essentially uses the JSON standard to encode geographic data, such as points, lines, and polygons.
 Consider it a digital language for location-based data and maps.